HomeSite Map

 The first confirmed live performance of the song was for the BBC show “Here We Go,” as detailed above, which occurred on October 25th, 1962 before a live studio audience at The Playhouse Theatre in Manchester.
 Then, as also detailed above, The Beatles performed "P.S.
 I Love You" on November 27th for the BBC radio show “The Talent Spot” before a live studio audience at BBC Paris Studio in London.
 Then on December 4th of that year, they performed the song before a live performance on a British children's television show entitled "Tuesday Rendezvous," albeit as a mimed performance with only 45 seconds of this performance making it to air.

 Paul McCartney periodically performed the above mentioned “P.S.
-Love Me Do” rendition at various dates of his “World Tour,” which ran from July 26th, 1989 to July 29th, 1990.
+Love Me Do” rendition at various dates of his “World Tour,” which ran from September 26th, 1989 to July 29th, 1990 at Soldier Field in Chicago, IL.
 During these performances, Paul put down all instruments, picked up a microphone and paced the stage while singing this unorthodox composition.

 Conclusion